A Fun 7-Day Outer Banks Itinerary

 See Wild Horses at the Beach

-During the Colonial era, explorers from Spain brought the Mustangs with them to explore the area.
+During the Colonial era, explorers from Spain brought the Mustangs with them to help explore the area.
 Now, seeing the descendants of the horses in the wild is a must-see while in the Outer Banks.

 You don't need to book a tour to see them for yourself.
-Typically, people drive on the beaches to get to the horses.
-For this, a 4-wheel drive will be necessary.
+Typically, people drive on the beaches to get to the horses, which requires a four-wheel drive.
+If you don't have a four-wheel drive and don't want to rent one, you can walk.
+You will have to walk about two miles to reach the horses, but the reward is worth the effort!

-If you don't have a 4-wheel drive and don't want to rent one, you can walk.
-You will probably have to walk about two miles to reach the horses, but the reward is worth the effort!
+If you do want to join a tour group, this tour is a popular option.
 Before leaving the area, take a swim, hunt for shark teeth, or go shelling at Corolla Beach.

 Currituck Beach Lighthouse & Historic Corolla Park